Arizona Asset Forfeiture Lawyer

 When Does Law Enforcement Use Search and Seizure?

-Financial gain derived from criminal activities does not increase one’s chances of conviction or harsher penalties; judge or jury verdict will make that determination.Law enforcement officials must abide by the 4th Amendment of the United States Constitution when conducting searches and seizures, to protect citizens against unlawful searches conducted without due process of law.
+Therefore, law enforcement cannot decide at their own discretion whether to seize a person’s property in a potential crime—they must abide by the 4th Amendment of the United States Constitution when conducting searches and seizures to protect citizens against unlawful searches conducted without due process of law.

-Asset forfeiture is frequently used in cases involving drug possession, paraphernalia possession, fraud, marijuana possession and even homicide.
+Asset forfeiture is frequently used in cases involving drug possession, paraphernalia possession, fraud, marijuana possession, and even homicide.
 However, asset forfeiture must always follow legal processes; any violation may lead to inadmissible evidence in court proceedings.

 Legal and Illegal Searches